Nunavumi Angnait Katujiqatigigit

 Kuksuk is a proud Inuk mother of three, and attributes her motivations and inspiration to her children.

-Jasmine Redfern (Treasurer, Amautiit)
+Jasmine Redfern (President, Amautiit)

 Jasmine Redfern is based in Iqaluit, Nunavut, and graduated from the Nunavut Law Program in 2021 with the University of Saskatchewan.
 While in the program, she won awards for both academic performance and community involvement.
 Jasmine is passionate about advocacy, community-building, and social inclusion; she has training in interest-based mediation and is interested in alternative dispute resolution processes.
 She is a current member of the Nunavut Human Rights Tribunal, National Indigenous Law Student Association, and the Indigenous Peoples Resilience Fund advisory committee.
 Prior to returning to school, Jasmine held the position of Assistant Director of Social and Cultural Development at Nunavut Tunngavik Inc. Her past work also included the Aboriginal Program Coordinator at YOUTHCO and Vice-President of Embrace Life Council.
 She was also a longstanding member of the National Indigenous Young Women’s Council and the National Aboriginal Council for HIV/AIDS.
 Her focus has often highlighted health issues for Indigenous women and youth, as well as LGBTQ2S communities.